kevinveenbirkenbach/cymais/roles/docker-openproject/README.md

 ## Purpose

-The purpose of this role is to reduce the complexity of setting up OpenProject with modern production-ready defaults.
-By combining Docker Compose and Ansible automation, it enables a hands-off setup for both small teams and larger internal infrastructures.
+The purpose of this role is to reduce the complexity of setting up OpenProject with modern production‐ready defaults.
+By combining Docker Compose and Ansible automation, it enables a hands‐off setup for both small teams and larger internal infrastructures.

 ## Features

-- 🐳 **Docker-First Deployment**: Uses Docker Compose to launch the entire OpenProject stack.
-- 🔒 **LDAP Integration (optional)**: Automatically connects to your LDAP server for centralized authentication.
-- 📬 **SMTP Configuration**: Sends notification emails via your own mail server.
-- 🧩 **OIDC Ready**: Prepared to extend with OpenID Connect login (e.g., Keycloak).
-- 🔄 **Plugin Support**: Supports custom plugin installation via a pluggable `Gemfile.plugins`.
-- 🛠️ **Role-Oriented Architecture**: Easily integrates with your infrastructure (e.g., database, reverse proxy).
+- **Work Package Management**:
+  Create, assign, track, and prioritize tasks and issues with customizable workflows that keep your project organized and on schedule.

+- **Gantt Charts & Timelines**:
+  Visualize project schedules and dependencies using intuitive Gantt charts and timeline views, enabling effective planning and resource allocation.

+- **Agile Boards & Scrum/Kanban Integration**:
+  Manage agile projects using Scrum or Kanban boards, track progress through sprints, and maintain a clear overview of work in progress.

+- **Time Tracking & Cost Management**:
+  Record time spent on tasks to monitor productivity and generate detailed cost reports to manage budgets effectively.

+- **Collaboration & Document Management**:
+  Facilitate team collaboration with built-in discussion forums, document sharing, and version control, ensuring all project documentation remains up to date.

+- **Robust Reporting & Dashboards**:
+  Gain insights through comprehensive reporting features and customizable dashboards that help monitor project performance and key metrics.

+- **Custom Plugins & Extensibility**:
+  Extend functionality with a wide variety of plugins and integrations, or create your own to tailor OpenProject to your unique workflow.

+- **Role-Based Access Control & Security**:
+  Manage user permissions precisely to ensure that sensitive information and critical functions remain secure.

 ## Developer Notes